 - One gallon of gasoline takes three-to-six gallons of water to produce

-When Governor Brown signed his executive order calling for less lawn watering and other cutbacks to Californians’ home water use, it was another example of how we often address water shortages: Namely, cutting back on the water that pours out of our garden hoses, showerheads and faucets.
+When Governor Brown signed his executive order calling for less lawn watering and other cutbacks to Californians’ home water usage, it was another example of how we often address water shortages: Namely, cutting back on the water that pours out of our garden hoses, showerheads and faucets.
 These are certainly important changes that have an immediate impact on the crisis at hand.
 But according to our Water Footprint Calculator, the typical American uses about 2,200 gallons of water per day, and virtual water use makes up the vast majority of this water footprint.

 Addressing our virtual water use is the real opportunity to make our communities more resilient to drought and other extreme weather events, although this requires us to think longer term.
 While turning off the tap as you brush our teeth will immediately save a gallon or two, skipping one hamburger is not going to put 660 gallons in your local reservoir.
 We need to think of the big picture and in creative ways.
 Choosing pasture-raised instead of industrially produced meat, for example, will support farmers who don’t rely largely on feed grains irrigated with limited groundwater or surface water supplies.
 Investing in energy efficiency or even renewable energy at home will help reduce our need for water-dependent power plants.
 Avoiding “fast fashion” clothing brands and instead buying vintage or well-made and long-lasting pieces will reduce how much water is required to grow cotton and manufacture your clothes.